Financial Awards & Aid

 - Vanderbilt School of Nursing Awards

-- VUSN Service-Free Tuition Scholarship valued at half the tuition and renewable for one year based on progress toward achieving program requirements
+- Up To Full-time VUSN Service-Free Tuition Scholarships renewable for one year based on academic progress.

 - Centennial Ph.D.
 Fellowships are highly competitive and prestigious nursing research awards available for first year students determined on the basis of academic merit and potential for scholarship

 - Nurse Faculty Loan Program (NFLP) of the Department of Health and Human Services provides financial support to full or part-time students who meet the qualifications of the loan.
 The NFLP provides financial support for tuition and other fees associated with advanced nursing degrees for individuals interested in pursuing a faculty role upon graduation.
 Loan recipients who complete the nursing education program may cancel up to 85 percent of the loan in exchange for four years of service as a full-time nurse faculty at any school of nursing in the United States.
 If you have questions about this program, contact: Kristie Smith, VUSN Student Financial Services Director, at (615) 322-8986 or by email email@example.com.

 In addition, our Graduate School offers other mechanisms of financial support such as Dissertation Enhancement Grants.